bushman77/Symbrella/README.md

 > Symbrella is an NSSI (Neuro‑Symbolic Synthetic Intelligence) umbrella app.
 > It models brain‑inspired regions (LIFG, PMTG, Hippocampus, ACC, Basal Ganglia, etc.) as OTP processes, combining symbolic structure with learned signals (Axon/Nx, embeddings, episodic recall).

+Symbrella treats your phone (and eventually real robots) as a **body**, and this umbrella as a **brain**.
+It combines:

+- **Neural models** (Axon/Nx, embeddings)
+- **Symbolic control** (GenServers, policies, Ecto-backed memory)
+- **Brain-inspired regions** (LIFG, PMTG, Hippocampus, WM, Mood, Cerebellum, etc.)

+…into a single, inspectable cognitive system you can run locally.

+---

+## Why Symbrella?

+Most AI systems today look like this:

+> “Send text to a big model in the cloud → get a text answer back.”

+Symbrella is for people who want more:

+- A **long-lived brain** with state, mood, memories, and habits.
+- A **cognitive pipeline** you can actually see and debug.
+- A path from **phone** → **VR cockpit** → **physical robot** without changing the mental model.

+Instead of treating AI as a black-box API, Symbrella treats it as a **living system** with regions, episodes, and working memory.

+Modern AI stacks are converging on a similar pattern:

+> **Neural core** + **symbolic wrapper** + **tools & memory**.

+Reasoning models (e.g. “reasoning” LLMs and agent frameworks) follow this pattern, even if they don’t use brain metaphors or region names.

+Symbrella lives in that same ecosystem, but pushes harder on the **“actual brain”** side:

+- Named cortical/subcortical regions instead of anonymous “agents”
+- Explicit Working Memory and episodic recall stages
+- Mood / neuromodulators that can influence control flow
+- An explicit path to **embodiment** (phone sensors, VR, robots)

+See **SYMBRELLA_PROJECT_GUARDRAILS.md** for module boundaries, approval protocol, and invariants.

 ---

 ## Quickstart